Redtius/VueJS-Laravel-Sample-App/README.md

 # VueJS-Laravel-Sample-App
-A Sample App with VueJS and Laravel with Github Actions.
+A Sample App with VueJS and Laravel with Github Actions